martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 end
 ```

-Any `Attachment` model record will have a `file` attribute allowing to interact with the attached file:
+Any `Attachment` model record will have a `file` attribute allowing interacting with the attached file:

 ```crystal
 attachment = Attachment.first!